worldofd2/mod-solo-lfg/README.md

 ## Docker Uninstallation
 ```
 1. Remove the /modules/mod-solo-lfg folder
-2. Remove the lfg-solo.patch from y our core.
+2. Remove the lfg-solo.patch from your core.
     a.
 In order to do this, please go to the root /azerothcore-wotlk of your installation.
     b.
 Then do git apply -R modules/mod-solo-lfg/lfg-solo.patch
 3. Re-run cmake and launch a clean build of AzerothCore.